🇮🇪COURTS

 What this form is for

-• Use for minor offenses requiring DPP consent
+• Use when a minor offence conviction requires DPP consent before execution.

 Use this form or another form?